 Object Description • Port The port number for which the configuration below applies. • Mode Controls whether Limit Control is enabled on this port.
 Both this and the Global Mode must be set to Enabled for Limit Control to be in effect.
 Notice that other modules may still use the underlying port security features without enabling Limit Control on a given port. • Limit The maximum number of MAC addresses that can be secured on this port.
 This number cannot exceed 1024.
 If the limit is exceeded, the corresponding action is taken.
 The switch is "born" with a total number of MAC addresses from which all ports draw whenever a new MAC address is seen on a Port Security-enabled port.
 Since all ports draw from the same pool, it may happen that a configured maximum cannot be granted, if the remaining ports have already used all available MAC addresses.
 Violation Mode If Limit is reached, the switch can take one of the following actions: Protect: Do not allow more than Limit MAC addresses on the port, but take no further action.
 Restrict: If Limit is reached, subsequent MAC addresses on the port will be counted and marked as violating.
-Such MAC addresses are removed from the MAC table when the hold time expires.
+Such MAC addreses are removed from the MAC table when the hold time expires.
 At most Violation Limit MAC addresses can be marked as violating at any given time.
-Shutdown: If Limit is reached, one additional MAC address will cause the port to be shut down.
-This implies that all secured MAC addresses be removed from the port, and no new addresses be learned.
+Object description of the first time and the second of the Shutdown: If Limit is reached, one additional MAC address will cause the port to be shut down.
+This implies that all secured MAC addresses be removed from the port, and no new addresses had seemed.
+There are those ways to us are an extension and no new addresses be learned.
 There are three ways to re-open the port: 1) In the "Configuration→Ports" page's "Configured" column, first disable the port, then restore the original mode.
-2) Make a Port Security configuration change on the port.3) Boot the switch.
+2) Make a Port Security configuration change on the port.
+3) Boot the switch.
 Violation Limit ■ The maximum number of MAC addresses that can be marked as violating on this port.
 This number cannot exceed 1024.
 Default is 4.
 It is only used when Violation Mode is Restrict . • State This column shows the current state of the port as seen from the Limit Control's point of view.
-The state takes one of four values: Disabled: Limit Control is either globally disabled or disabled on the port.
-Decider The limit is not yet reached.
-This can be about for all actions.
-Ready: The limit is not yet reached.
-This can be shown for all actions.
-Limit Reached: Indicates that the limit is reached on this port.
-This state can only be shown if Action is set to None or Trap.
+The state takes one of four values: ■ Disabled : Limit Control is either globally disabled or disabled on the port. ■ Ready: The limit is not yet reached.
+This can be shown for all actions. ■ Limit Reached: Indicates that the limit is reached on this port.
+This state can only be shown if Action is set to None or Trap .
 Shutdown : Indicates that the port is shut down by the Limit Control module.
 This state can only be shown if Action is set to Shutdown or Trap & Shutdown .